Aggregating invoice transactions

 More explanations about the aggregation rule:

 “Aggregate projects“ cell – enabling this means that separate transactions are created for different Value Added Tax rates and projects are determined based on transaction rows.
+If you want to use aggregate projects then you also need to start using optimization plugins.

 “Round totals before adding rounding sum” cell – in case the transactions are aggregated, then if the rounding should be done before or after calculating the total sum (because the transactions’ debit and credit have to be the same).